 Joey Lico is The Cultivist’s Global Curator & Sr. Director, West Coast + Latin America.
 Before joining The Cultivist, Joey was in director positions at the New York Foundation for the Arts (NYFA), followed by Independent Curators International (ICI), where she nurtured a huge variety of projects across all disciplines of art.
 From 2008-2016, and under the Obama Administration, she worked with The White House as an adviser on their ACT/ART Committee bringing contemporary art into public policy.
-Joey is a Co-Chair of the Executive Committee for the Whitney Museum’s Contemporaries and recently completed her PhD in Cultural Transformations and Globalization, focusing on the decolonization of the art world.
+Joey is a Co-Chair of the Executive Committee for the Whitney Museum’s Contemporaries.
 We are thrilled to share Joey’s Frank Talk with you here!

 What was your first job in the Arts?